slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"When you understand that every opinion is a vision loaded with personal history, you will begin to understand that all judgement is a confession."
 -- Nikola Tesla*

+> *"Information is useless unless you know how to interpret it."
+-- Robert Green*

 ### Hints